virginiavw/rtd-tutorial/docs/source/usage.rst

 You can now exit out of the GUI!

-Part 2: Getting the Trim Points
+Part 2: Trimming the Video
 ----------------

 Step 1.
-Run the "ffmpeg_trim.py" script and select the metadata.yml file that was saved in Part 1
+Run the "ffmpeg_trim.py" script
 """""""""""
+Select the metadata.yml file that was saved in Part 1.
+This will tell the script what to clip/save videos as.

-Step 1.
+Step 2.
 Allow the script to run
 """""""""""
 As it does, you will see your clips appear in the "clips" folder